 The tea: My full name is Nicole-Anne Bales Keyton.
 You’ll more likely find my full name in my published work because I wanted to give both surnames equal weight in my identity: Bales (bah-less) for my mother’s ancestry, and Keyton for my father’s.
-Living in a binary-centric country makes it difficult to self-identify my ethnicity in trivial paperwork, but most authentically, I am Filipino-American.
+Living in a binary-centric country makes it difficult to self-identify my ethnicity in trivial paperwork, but in as few words, I am Filipino-American.

-Education: I grew up in Richmond, Virginia, went to film school at VCU, and am currently finishing up my master’s degree in Creative Writing at UMass Boston.
-There was a brief (oh-so brief) moment where I seriously considered going to university in England, but it didn’t work out (I don’t do well when it comes to tests…!).
+Education: I grew up in Richmond, Virginia, went to film school at VCU, and have recently received my master’s degree in creative writing at UMass Boston.
+There was a brief (oh-so brief) moment where I seriously considered going to university in England, but it didn’t work out (I don’t do well when it comes to tests…).
 But hey, I did get to visit the life that could have been eventually!
-(See right –>)